johnstonskj/shlog/README.md

 # Shell Logging utils

 This simple script provides a set of functions for logging that can be used in Zsh, and to some extent in Bash.
+It provides the common set of level-based logging functions as well as some functions for interactive messages and nested log scopes.

 ## Example